 Established with the goal of providing a more practical and comprehensive approach, HARPS has the ability to streamline the amount of work undertaken during the audit process.
 While the amount will differ between businesses, for those currently audited to multiple schemes for multiple customers, one base scheme plus HARPS means the audit duration will reduce, hence overall audit costs should also reduce.

 The HARPS Project Team have recently completed a series of awareness sessions around the country covering several major growing areas along with the major central markets.
 Click here to view a copy of the HARPS awareness session presentation.

-If you were unable to attend a session, or, if you were able to attend but would like to hear the information again, registration will open soon to join a HARPS awareness webinar.
+If you were unable to attend a session, or, if you were able to attend but would like to hear the information again, click here to register for our HARPS awareness webinar.

 HARPS is officially live!
 Since the launch of HARPS in October 2016, more than 900 suppliers have become HARPS approved.